 What are the “Dog Days of Summer”—and when are they?
 The answer might surprise you.
 Enjoy this page about the meaning and origins of the “Dog Days of Summer.”

 What Are the Dog Days of Summer?

 The Dog Days aren’t just when your dog starts panting on a sweltering summer day.

 Ancient folks thought that the “combined heat” of Sirius and the Sun caused midsummer’s swelter.

 Of course, the appearance of Sirius does not actually affect the weather, but for the ancient Egyptians, Sirius came into view just before the Nile River’s flood season.
 They used Sirius as a “watchdog” for that event.
 Because it also coincided with a time of extreme heat, the connection with hot, sultry weather was made for all of time!

 When Are the Dog Days of Summer?

-According to The Old Farmer’s Almanac, the Dog Days of summer are traditionally the 40 days beginning July 3 and ending August 11, which coincide with the morning rise of the Dog Star, Sirius.
-This is soon after the Summer Solstice, which of course also indicates that heat will soon set in.
+According to The Old Farmer’s Almanac, the Dog Days of summer are traditionally the 40 days beginning July 3 and ending August 11, which coincide with the dawn rising of Sirius, the Dog Star.
+This is soon after the Summer Solstice, which of course also indicates that the worst summer heat will soon set in.

 The Dog Star, Sirius